 If you prefer savoury foods, this next dish might be right up your street.
 Salmon and egg yolks are both natural sources of vitamin D: one ounce of smoked salmon contains 24% of the DV for vitamin D, while two eggs provide a further 5%.

-Without adequate levels of vitamin D, your body can’t absorb the calcium you eat.
-And, while the body makes its own vitamin D from sunshine, in winter there isn’t enough sun in the UK – so we need to ensure we’re getting it from our diet.
+Without adequate levels of vitamin D, the body can’t absorb calcium.
+And while the body makes its own vitamin D from sunshine, in winter there isn’t enough sun in the UK – so we need to ensure we’re getting it from our diet.
 This may be in supplement form or from foods like fatty fish, eggs, and mushrooms.

 Spinach also contains calcium.
 One cup of cooked spinach contains 19% of the DV.
 However, it’s also worth noting that spinach contains oxalates, which bind with calcium and can make it difficult for the body to absorb the nutrient.
 That said, eating it with foods that contain vitamin D – which supports absorption – can offset this.

-Plus, spinach is extremely nutrient-dense, and contains high levels of carotenoids, vitamin C, vitamin K, folic acid, and iron, so it’s always a good idea to eat more of it.
+Plus, spinach is extremely nutrient-dense and contains high levels of carotenoids, vitamin C, vitamin K, folic acid, and iron, so it’s always a good idea to try and eat more of it.
 Try this scrambled eggs with spinach and smoked salmon recipe from Diet Doctor.

 5. Grilled sardines